64kramsystem/spreadbase/README.md

   `SpreadBase::Document.new( "Random numbers für alle!.ods", :floats_as_bigdecimal => true )`

-- The gem has been tested on Ruby 1.9.3-p125, on Linux and Mac OS X.
+- The gem is tested on all the supported Ruby versions (see [Build](https://github.com/saveriomiroddi/spreadbase/actions/workflows/ci.yml)), and used mainly on Linux.
 - The column widths are retained (decoding/encoding), but at the current version, they're not [officially] accessible via any API.

 Currently unsupported features